Why Do Employers Require College Degrees That Aren't Necessary? - Slashdot

 Companies run on this paradigm probably hire consultants for any real work anyways, because they cannot do anything themselves anymore.
 A slight problem may arise when these consultants realize how indispensable they are and refuse to work for cheap.
 My last negotiation with a ma

-"non-degreed" candidates tend to stink (Score:2)
+"non-degreed" candidates tend to stink (Score:2, Flamebait)

 Because of my age, I've had many colleagues and candidates who lacked degrees, especially advanced degrees.
 Most computing work was relatively new, and people strongly interested in it at the start of my career often did leave college to pursue the technologies that fascinated them.
 But over time, that technological fascination has become less critical.
 The interaction with managers, customers, and collaborators have come to matter more in the IT and developer world, and the educational opportunities have